purplecabbage/phonegap-plugins/iPhone/ChildBrowser/README.txt

 Note, because this is open source, I could not include the graphics I usually use for the back/forward and safari buttons.
 I have changed the XIB file to use system buttons ( rewind / fast-forward + action ) Ideally you should modify the XIB to use your own look.

-Here is a sample command to open google in a ChildBrowser :
+Here is a sample command to open google in a childbrowser :

 PhoneGap.exec("ChildBrowserCommand.showWebPage", "http://www.google.com" );
-or
-Cordova.exec("ChildBrowserCommand.showWebPage", "http://www.google.com" );

 =================================